FabricMC/fabric-docs/develop/blocks/first-block.md

 <DownloadEntry visualURL="/assets/develop/blocks/first_block_1.png" downloadURL="/assets/develop/blocks/first_block_1_small.png">Texture</DownloadEntry>

-To make the texture show up in-game, you must create a block model which can be found in the `assets/<mod id here>/models/block/condensed_dirt.json` file respectively for the "Condensed Dirt" block.
+To make the texture show up in-game, you must create a block model which can be found in the `assets/<mod id here>/models/block/condensed_dirt.json` file for the "Condensed Dirt" block.
 For this block, we're going to use the `block/cube_all` model type.

 @[code](@/reference/latest/src/main/generated/assets/fabric-docs-reference/models/block/condensed_dirt.json)